SMKreyche/SMERCURY-T/README.md

 - the param.in file now requires one of the following argument keywords to specify the spin-tracking algorithm: "spin", "Spin", "SPIN", "spn", or "SPN"

-- following Bolmont et al. (2015), general relativisitic forces between the central body and each big body are now included if the user specifies "yes" to the general relativity option in the param.in file
+- following Bolmont et al. (2015), general relativisitic forces between the central body and each big body are now included if the user specifies "yes" to the user-defined routine option in the param.in file

 - double precision has been added everywhere in the smercury-T.for and element6.for files

+- fixed spin rate and pomega output for ghost planet .aei files, and the spin node longitude now outputs from 0 to 360 degrees rather than -180 to 180